Sanitation

 Larviciding

 During the service request inspection process, standing water is checked (dipped) for the presence of infant mosquito larvae.
 When mosquito larvae are found, a safe, biological, bacterial larvicide liquid or granule BTI is applied.
-The larvicide we utilize in Putnam County was developed specifically for mosquito larvae and is approved by the EPA as not harmful to fish, wildlife, or to the water supply.
+The larvicides we utilize in Putnam County were developed specifically for mosquito larvae and are approved by the EPA as not harmful to fish, wildlife, or to the water supply.

 Depending upon ditch and pond water retention characteristics, Putnam County Mosquito Control technicians may now release mosquito larvae eating minnows, called Gambusia Affinis, instead of applying expensive larvicides.
 Each mosquito minnow eats over 100 mosquito larvae per day.